zeeev/wham/README.md

 The toolkit has three programs:

-### wham
+### wham alignment anomalies within a single bamfile.
+Do not use.

-Wham is designed to look for anomalies within a single bam file
+Detecting

 ### whamy

 Whamy is designed to look for anomalies across groups of bams.
+Useful to run after raw to identify the component driving the LRT singal in raw.

 ### raw